 - Proposals Due: November 20, 2017

 In partnership with Vermont’s regional planning commissions, the Clean Water Initiative Program is offering approximately $2.6 million to aid municipalities in implementing best management practices on municipal roads to improve water quality.
 Practices eligible for funding under this pilot project include drainage ditch installation and upgrades, turnouts, removal of high road shoulders, and stabilization of drainage culverts and catch basin outlets, and on Class 4 roads, stabilization of gully erosion.
 Projects must target sections of roads that are “hydrologically-connected” — road segments that are next to or cross streams, wetlands, lakes, or ponds.
-The amount of funding awarded to each participating municipality will be based on their number of hydrologically connected road miles.
-This program was piloted in 2017-2018 and provided $2.1 million to 186 municipalities.
-In year 2 of the program (2018-2019), $2.6 million in aid are available to municipalities.
-Visit the Municipal Roads Grants-in-Aid Program webpage or contact your local regional planning commission for more information and to sign up.
-The deadline to enroll in the 2018-2019 program is Friday, June 22, 2018.
+All municipalities required to comply with the Municipal Roads General Permit are eligible to enroll.
+The amount of funding awarded to each participating municipality is based on its number of hydrologically connected road miles and number of participating municipalities.
+This program was piloted in 2017-2018 and $2.1 million in aid were dispersed to 186 participating municipalities.
+In year 2 of the program (2018-2019), $2.6 million in aid were dispersed to 211 participating municipalities.
+Visit the Municipal Roads Grants-in-Aid Program webpage or contact your local regional planning commission for more information.
+The deadline to enroll in the 2018-2019 program was Friday, June 22, 2018.

 Municipal Roads Grants-in-Aid Reporting Templates:

 Support for statewide partner(s) to administer a program that will support the completion of design and implementation clean water improvement projects identified on the DEC Watershed Projects Database.

 - Clean Water Design/Implementation Block Grant Year 2 Pilot: Information coming soon!

 - Release Date: May 22, 2017

 - Request for Proposals (RFP)